tixiv/BiocodeIt/README.md

 [Steam Version](https://steamcommunity.com/sharedfiles/filedetails/?id=2789197256)

 Also this is my first mod of considerable size.
 Yay~.
 It became more complex than I thought it would be, but I learned a lot so I guess that's cool, like Harmony.
 Harmony is so cool.
-Also may I recommend the [Rename Everything](https://steamcommunity.com/sharedfiles/filedetails/?id=2561691857) mod to help personalize your weapon names?
+Also may I recommend the [Rename Everything](https://steamcommunity.com/sharedfiles/filedetails/?id=2561691857) mod to help personalize your weapon names and the [Favourites!](https://steamcommunity.com/sharedfiles/filedetails/?id=2720562164) mod to help filter your smelting recipes?